protesilaos/my-website/_pages/emacs/doric-themes-pictures.md

 ---
-title: 'Screen shots of the Doric themes for GNU Emacs'
+title: 'Screenshots of the Doric themes for GNU Emacs'
 excerpt: 'Demo of the Doric themes for Emacs.'
 permalink: /emacs/doric-themes-pictures
 ---